Skip to main contentSkip to search

 The apology, when it comes, will not be enough.
 The 2013 apology was not enough—Huronia survivors are still suing, still testifying, still dying without seeing the records the province kept on them.6 An apology is what the Crown offers when accountability has already failed.

 Samira deserves accountability now.
 She deserves the records of every minute she spent in that room.
 She deserves a formal finding that her year of exclusion was unlawful under the Education Act7 and discriminatory under the Ontario Human Rights Code8—a discrimination claim the Supreme Court of Canada has already made plain in Moore v.
-British Columbia, where Justice Abella wrote, for a unanimous bench, that “adequate special education… is not a dispensable luxury” but rather “the ramp that provides access to the statutory commitment to education made to all children.”9 She deserves an independent provincial inventory of every other “calm room” in every other board, and every other child who has been excluded under the same euphemism.
+British Columbia, where Justice Abella wrote, for a unanimous bench, that adequate special education is not a dispensable luxury but rather the ramp that provides access to the education promised to every child.9 She deserves an independent provincial inventory of every other “calm room” in every other board, and every other child who has been excluded under the same euphemism.
+She deserves a law that requires every minute in those rooms to be written down, and every page of those logs to be reviewed, and every parent to be told, the same day.
 She deserves, at minimum, the protections this province extended—eventually, posthumously, inadequately—to the children of Huronia.

 What you can do